 Candidates are normally only permitted four attempts at each of the FRCPath Part 1, Certificate and Diploma examinations.
-Application for further attempts will only be permitted under exceptional circumstances and with permission of Council in accordance with the College's Mitigating Circumstances Policy.
+Application for additional attempts will only be permitted under exceptional circumstances and with permission of Council in accordance with the College's Additional Attempts Guidance for Candidates and Supervisors.
+Candidates will not be permitted more than six (i.e. two additional) attempts at Part 1.
 More information about this policy is available on the College website.